KrauseFx/krausefx.com/_posts/2017-08-28-how-to-get-started-contributing-to-open-source-projects.md

 * There might be additional documentation on how the project is structured and where to get started
 * Many projects will have outdated documentation, it’s a great chance for you to get some "internet points" by improving those
 * Adding more tests to existing projects gives you great visibility on how the project works, while at the same time making the maintainers very happy.
 Unit tests are often self-contained, making it easy for you to add them.
-* Subscribe to the repo to see how the community members interact with each other, and get a sense of what problems the project is facing
+* Subscribe to the repo to see how the community members interact with each other, and get a sense of what problems the project is facing.
 * Some projects have a "[you-can-do-this](https://github.com/fastlane/fastlane/labels/complexity%3A%20you%20can%20do%20this)", "help-wanted" or "beginner-friendly" GitHub labels, that are usually simpler fixes with some instructions provided by the maintainers.
 * There might be monthly video calls to align the whole development team
 * Onboard the project from a new user’s perspective, and see if there are any rough edges you could improve